racingthebeam/arcade-sim/README.md

 ## Customer Attraction

 At regular intervals, a random cohort of potential customer agents is generated.
-Each of these agents ranks the active arcades (players + competitors) based on its own stats and decides which arcade to visit.
-Any that choose the player's arcade are spawned as agents at the entrance point.
+Each of these agents ranks the active arcades (players + competitors) based on its own preferences and decides which arcade to visit.
+Those customers that choose the player's arcade are spawned as agents at the entrance point.

+## Customer Model

+Customer attributes:

+  - money: used to pay for games, food, drink etc.
+  - skill vector: one entry for each game type
+  - hunger: increases over time; once it hits a threshold, customer will prioritise finding food
+  - thirst: increases over time; once it hits a threshold, customer will prioritise finding drink
+  - rage: increases as customer spends time playing games they are not good at (multiplied by games intrinsic frustration-factor).
+Once rage exceeds threshold, customer may lash out (damage/destroy cabinets, attack people)
+  - boredom: increases if customer cannot find/play games they enjoy
+  - happiness: increases when "good" things happen, and vice-versa
+  - fame: fixed at creation time; famous players will attract crowds.
+This could be flags rather than a single value, e.g. "pinball wizard", "beat-em-up king"
+  - tickets won: total number of tickets won
+  - ticket balance
+  - prizes won: total number of prizes won
+  - prize value won: value of all prizes won

+TODO: need a list of things that affect these attributes

+---

+## Implementation Details

 ## Win Conditions